malcprentice/malcprentice.github.io/0-source/Projects - write an essay about ethical consumption.md

 ** Campaign/Awareness solutions (letter writing).
 ** Boycott / Protest

+Remember - solutions do not need to be specific
+* If cotton problems are about pollution, water, and working conditions ** ...then solutions CAN be specific (pollution, water, and working conditions) ** ...but solutions can ALSO be general (Fair Trade, recycle)
+* If refugee problems are food, health, and security...
+** ...then solutions CAN be specific (food, health, and security) ** ...but solutions can ALSO be general (repatriation, resettlement, changing asylum policy)

 ### Suggestions for researching RESPONSES (paragraph S part 2)
 * Are your solutions working well?
 How do you know?
 Try to give a number ** "cases of X decreased by 60% in 2018"